Madhunc5229/autonomous-warehouse-inspection/README.md

 - The Blacklog sheets for the Sprint can be found [here](https://docs.google.com/spreadsheets/d/1X7CdlP6GfEIelaqToiiKs4L1Nf4WaPwW27uZhFS1iec/edit#gid=0)

 ## Project Presentation
-The presentation for the project can be found here:
+The presentation for the project can be found [here](https://docs.google.com/presentation/d/1p6L6VesaSL7KmsujBSq3SRse_ftzVAOGOLeo8EFLhIA)

 ## Building the package